 Playing music is FUN and it's something that can be with an individual for their entire life !
 Music is a huge part of who I am ... it's something I will always have as a part of me and a passion I really enjoy sharing with my students.

 Able to read music

 What is your typical process for working with a new student?

-My teaching process begins by discussing with the student (and his/her parents), what their goals on the instrument are.
-Once that is determined, we develop a lesson plan that will help them achieve those goals, but stay within the realm of keeping it fun and fresh.
+My teaching process begins by discussing with the student (and/or his/her parents), what their goals on the instrument are.
+Once that is determined, we develop a lesson plan that will help them achieve those goals, but stay within the realm of keeping it fun and interesting.